tgstation/tgstation/icons/Cutter.md

 Make a png file called `{dmi_name}.png`.
 It should be 5 times as wide as the dmi's width, and as tall as the dmi's height

-Create a config file called `{dmi_name}.png.toml`, set its [template](../cutter_templates/bitmask) to one you want to use.
-Don't forget to set the output_name var to the base icon state you want to use.
+Create a config file called `{dmi_name}.png.toml`, set its [template](../cutter_templates/bitmask) to the style you want.
+Don't forget to set the output_name var to the base icon state you're using.

 If you want to make something with nonstandard bounds you'll need to set the relevant variables, you can read the examples found [here](https://github.com/actioninja/hypnagogic/tree/master/examples) to understand different mode's configs.